Grapycal/Grapycal/backend/docs/source/developer_guide/define_a_node.rst

 This guide provides a comprehensive explanation of how to define a node type in Grapycal.

-A node type in Grapycal must inherit from the grapycal.Node class and can implement various methods to define its behavior.
+A node type in Grapycal must inherit from the grapycal.
+Node class and can implement various methods to define its behavior.
 This guide will walk you through the key methods involved in defining a node type.

 Specify the Category
 -------------------------